pookleblinky/PookRPG/henchpeople/playermoves.md

      - What do they want?
      - How can I persuade them?
      - Is their cooperation useful to me?
+     - What is their corporate responsibility in this situation?

 - Threaten to Downsize, Leverage.
 When you try to intimidate another person